Viralmaniar/HiveJack/README.md

 Open the solution using **Visual Studio** and look at the code to build the solution.

-**Note:** Please make sure you have temp folder in the 'C:' Drive of the system before dumping the registry hives.
+**Note:** Please make sure you have a *temp* folder in the 'C:' Drive of the compromised host before dumping the registry hives.

 # Questions?